revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 ---

-39. Assume there are 2 variables declared as Int in a program and in later part of the program we need to use the same variables to hold in Char.
+39. Assume there are 2 variables declared as `int` in a program and in later part of the program we need to use the same variables to hold in `Char`.
 How can we achieve this.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)